DylanJones/wol-proxy/README.md

 ### `wol`

 `wol` listens on a TCP port and proxies incoming connections to a target machine.
-If the target machine is asleep the proxy first sends a Wake-on-LAN packet and waits for the machine to come online before forwarding the connection.
+If the target machine is asleep the proxy wakes it before forwarding the connection.
+Two wake methods are supported:

+- Wake-on-LAN magic packet (default)
+- ESP32-S2 companion over UDP (USB HID mouse jiggle)

 Example: